 Berlin offers a great living standard and it’s definitely possible to settle here on a remote job.
 If that speaks to you, you may be interested in those platforms to find a remote job in Berlin.

-How to secure a job from abroad, if you don’t have a visa yet
+Securing a job from abroad, if you don’t have a visa yet

-Securing a work visa:
+Applying for a work visa:

 If you are not an EU-citizen, you probably already know that you ought to apply to a work visa in order to establish yourself in Berlin.